erikpukinskis/an-expression/README.md

-**anExpression** lets you programmatically build JavaScript expressions, modifemy them, and then turn them into source code.
+**anExpression** lets you programmatically build JavaScript expressions, modify them, and then turn them into source code.

 ### Builders